MS-GPS-Hackathons/AI-Developer-Building-Intelligent-Apps-Hackathon-In-a-Day/Student/Challenge-03.md

-# Challenge 03 - Start coding with Azure OpenAI SDK
+# Challenge 03 - Start coding with Azure OpenAI SDK and Inference SDK.

  [< Previous Challenge](./Challenge-02.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-04.md)

 ## Introduction
 After completing the prompt flow challenge, it's time to start investigating, how you can write code to utilize the AI services.

-The Azure OpenAI SDK is a set of client libraries that allows developers to interact with Azure AI Services.
-This service provides access to powerful foundational models, with the security and enterprise capabilities of Azure.
+The Azure OpenAI SDK is a set of client libraries that allows developers to interact with Azure Open AI models.
+This service provides access to powerful Open AI foundational models, with the security and enterprise capabilities of Azure.

-The SDK simplifies the process of connecting to the Azure OpenAI Service and provides additional strongly typed extension support for request and response models specific to Azure OpenAI scenarios.
-It’s a powerful tool for developers looking to leverage OpenAI’s models within the Azure ecosystem.
+Additionally, the Azure AI model inference SDK provides another option for interacting with AI models.
+This SDK simplifies the process of integrating AI capabilities into applications by providing a unified interface for interacting with different models.

+### Two Options Available:
+1. **Azure OpenAI SDK**: This SDK is designed for interacting with OpenAI models hosted on Azure, providing features like chat completions, embeddings, and more.
+2. **Azure AI Model Inference SDK**: This SDK is focused on running inferences using AI models, providing a streamlined way to get predictions and results from models.It offers access to powerful models from leading providers like OpenAI, Microsoft, Meta, and more.

 ## Description
 Now you’ll dive into .NET Core development by creating a simple console application and use your own data with Azure OpenAI models created in previous challenge.

 You can also use the Azure Open AI SDK of another programming language of your preference.

+The following example demonstrates the use of the Azure Open AI SDK.
+Alternatively, you can use the Inference SDK.

 In a console window use the dotnet new command to create a new console app.

 ```bash
 dotnet new console -n azure-openai-sdk-hackathon